 We pack Hifi solidly to arrive safely.
 If there are any Courier issues as they can throw things about, we can sort things for you, but how & what will be dependent on what has happened.
-Our Sales are Insured as per your Instructions, or £250 is the usual insurance.
+See the Delivery & Insurance section for more.
 On Repairs, Servicing & Upgrades this differs slightly.
-We again Insure to your instructions. else the default insurance is £50.
 We only use UPS & Parcelforce who are usually very good with Hifi.
 Any minor issues we may sort out for no extra cost, this is dependent on what the issue is, but any delivery & sending costs are those of the Customer, after all we've packed your item to arrive safely & tested it fully, giving you the details of the item we see before packing up to return.
 Be sure we'll not hastily return any amps we've worked on until we are satisfied they are reliable & would be expected to be trouble-free.
 As the Courier is the one delivering the item, we are not liable for Courier damage beyond what you paid Insurance for.
 We will reuse your packaging & reinforce it if we see it needs it.

 A Guarantee or Warranty isn't a free ride if you do get one anywhere: you pay for it like Insurance is.
 Buy a TV & pay £xxx for a 5 year Warranty & if it goes wrong 5 years & a week later, tough.
 If you want to pay us extra to get a Warranty, then we're not into the Insurance game.
 We are not responsible for User Error on goods we know as working correctly & fully tested as advertised & will not offer to repair user error items, please source your own repair service.
 Please read our pages & you'll see what you'll be getting with Hifi we sell.
 Then realise you don't need a warranty.